 National Forest Arts Grants

-Having launched in 2021 the National Forest Arts Grants have now reopened for a second round.
-The Arts Grants are to support the National Forest creative community to develop and pilot new projects inspired by the National Forest and in response to one or more of the following themes - Nature, Health & Wellbeing, Sense of Place, Sustainability and Climate Action.
+We are pleased to open the National Forest Arts Grants for a third round.
+Arts Grants are available to support the National Forest creative community to develop and pilot new projects inspired by the National Forest and in response to one or more of the following themes - Nature, Health & Wellbeing, Sense of Place, Sustainability, Climate Action and Circular Economy.

-The projects that were recently delivered as part of the National Forest Arts Grants pilot scheme provided a variety of opportunities for people to experience the Forest in new and unique ways, from podcasts, printed booklets and songs to a mobile exhibition which toured the Forest by bicycle.
-We are looking forward to seeing the range of ideas that are put forward for this second round.
+Projects previously supported through this initiative have generated a range of opportunities for people to experience the Forest in new and unique ways from podcasts, printed booklets, performances and songs, to a mobile exhibition which toured the Forest by bicycle.

 Who the scheme is aimed at: